HomeArticles

 A typical CD pipeline for a Cloudflare Pages project looks roughly like this:

-→ run E2E tests (against live URLs) (handled by custom GitHub Workflow)
+→ run E2E tests (against live URLs)

 The deploy step triggers Cloudflare's build pipeline, but it returns almost immediately.
 By the time the test step runs, the deployment is usually still in progress.
 This leads to flaky test results and false negatives that are frustrating to debug.